RowdyVoyeur/midi-tools/README.md

 ### PC To Note

-The [PC To Note](https://github.com/RowdyVoyeur/midi-tools/tree/main/pc-to-note) tool converts MIDI Program Change (PC) messages into MIDI Note messages.
-It was specifically designed to allow a Roland MC-101 to trigger the "Song Row Cue" on the Live Mode (SEL+LEFT) of the Dirtywave M8 tracker.
+The [PC To Note](https://github.com/RowdyVoyeur/midi-tools/tree/main/pc-to-note) tool converts MIDI PC messages into MIDI Note messages.
+It was specifically designed to allow a Roland MC-101 to trigger the "Song Row Cue" of the M8.

-This script listens for Program Change messages (0-127) on a specific MIDI channel and translates them into MIDI Note On/Off messages (C-1 to G9) on a target MIDI channel.
+This script listens for PC messages on a specific MIDI channel and translates them into MIDI Note On/Off messages on a target MIDI channel.

 ## Installation